cole-cp/cole-cp.github.io/_pages/research.md

 Chapter 1: Effect of Income in Early Childhood: New Evidence Using Census Data and Tax Discontinuities (Job Market Paper)
 : [[pdf]](rockon.com)

 Chapter 2: How Well Do Record Linkage Algorithms Perform?
-Lessons from US Historical Data" (forthcoming at the *Journal of Economic Literature*)
-: (with Martha Bailey, Morgan Henderson and Catherine Massey)
+Lessons from US Historical Data" : (with Martha Bailey, Morgan Henderson and Catherine Massey)
-: [[pdf]](https://www.nber.org/papers/w24019)   [[published paper (gated)]](https://www.aeaweb.org/articles?id=10.1257/jel.20191526&&from=f)
+: Forthcoming at the *Journal of Economic Literature* (2020) : [[pdf]](https://www.nber.org/papers/w24019)   [[published paper (gated)]](https://www.aeaweb.org/articles?id=10.1257/jel.20191526&&from=f)

 **Chapter 3: Short and Long-term Effects of Exposure to Program Eligibility Cutoffs on Behavior: Evidence from the Medicaid Program**